Network gear maker JDS Uniphase to split into two

 The separation, along with issuance of shares in the new communications company, is expected to close by the third quarter of 2015, JDS Uniphase said.

-The company, which reported a 6.4 percent increase in fourth-quarter revenue, reaffirmed its first-quarter profit forecast of 8 to 12 cents per share and net revenue of $405 million to $425 million.
+The company, which reported a 6.4 percent increase in fourth-quarter revenue, reaffirmed its first-quarter profit forecast of 8-12 cents per share and net revenue of $405-$425 million.

-Analysts are expecting the company to earn 10 cents a share and revenue of $418.1 million, according to Thomson Reuters I/B/E/S.
+Analysts are expecting the company to earn 10 cents per share and revenue of $418.1 million, according to Thomson Reuters I/B/E/S.

 Centerview Partners and Goldman, Sachs & Co are the company’s advisers on the separation.

-Reporting by Abhirup Roy, Anya George Tharakan and Subrat Patnaik in Bangalore; Editing by Savio D'Souza
+Reporting by Abhirup Roy and Anya George Tharakan in Bangalore; Editing by Savio D'Souza